Medical-Guardian/IOE-SERVICES-DEV/PARTNER_CAMPAIGN_COMPLETE_DOCUMENTATION.md

     GROUP BY mce.member_id
 ),

--- CTE 3: Check if member has an ACTIVE attempt today (Completed or Pending) TodayActiveAttempts AS (
+-- CTE 3: Check if member has ANY attempt today (one attempt per day policy) TodayActiveAttempts AS (
-    -- Check if THIS MEMBER has an active attempt today (member-wise, not batch-wise) -- Exclude: 'Completed' (successful) and 'Pending' (in progress) -- Allow retry: 'Failed' and 'NoAnswer' per policy SELECT DISTINCT mce.member_id
+    -- Check if THIS MEMBER has ANY attempt today (member-wise, not batch-wise) -- Block all dispositions from same-day retry per policy update -- One attempt per member per day regardless of outcome SELECT DISTINCT mce.member_id
     FROM engage360.member_campaign_enrollments_enhanced mce
     INNER JOIN engage360.outreach_attempts oa ON mce.enrollment_id = oa.enrollment_id